 Let me say that I never lead with this question!
 It’s not a short-cut.
 When I coach I ask questions that help the coachee identify the topic, develop awareness of the issues that influence the topic, and discover meaningful solutions.
 I try to ask this question only when I sense that the coachee appears to be stuck or is not considering the impact their spiritual beliefs can bring to the conversation.
 And I find that it’s a great question to frequently ask myself!

 I enjoy coaching ministry leaders.
 Some are struggling to get things done or to implement a new approach.
 Others are wrestling with vision and call.
 Many are in some type of transition.
 If that’s you we should talk.
-I offer no-cost, no-obligation initial consults.
 From there you can decide if coaching is a good fit for you.
-Contact me and let’s get the conversation started.
+Contact me here for no-cost 30-minute coaching conversation and let’s explore together what that could look like for you!